Go directly to: ANIMATED ABARTH BOOTUP SCREENS ANIMATED ABARTH EXIT SCREEN

 [UPDATED 10/10/2017, 11/21/2017, 2/14/2018, 5/7/2018, 9/27/2018 and 10/3/2018 with some known Abarth part numbers for those with connections in Europe, news regarding the Monza exhaust, Abarth steering wheel, Abarth seats, key fob emblems and Veleno goodies, along with a new Ameridan exclusive shutdown animation]

 The one primary item that is common between North American Abarth 124 Spiders and those sold to the rest of the world is the $1995 Heritage stripe, more formally called the Racing Heritage Black Center Band.
-Rather than being sent to Turin, Italy, all North America cars ordered with this option are shipped from the entry port to Penske’s Vehicle Service facility in Auburn Hills, Michigan for this labor-intensive, hand-painted matte black paint job on the hood and deck lid panels.
+Rather than being sent to Turin, Italy, all North America cars ordered with this option are shipped from the entry port to Penske’s Vehicle Service facility in Auburn Hills, Michigan for this labor-intensive, hand-painted matte black paint job on the hood and deck lid panels. ⇓

 … But as Cal has commented recently, there are a number of other included items “missing” from the North American Abarth 124 Spiders, which will involve special ordering in some cases (many of them can also be ordered from this company in Japan which several have been very pleased doing business with).

 ♦ Abarth badged steering wheel with the twelve-o’clock red stripe (see photo above)

 ♦ Abarth lightning bolt front fender badges (Left = Part # 68348940AA; Right = Part # 68349018AA, produced to accommodate the slight curve in the panels) ⇓

 ♦ Abarth Alcantara suede “under panel” dash trim (European Part # 52061597), shift boot, and hand-brake boot ⇓

 ♦ Abarth Alcantara armrest console cover with scorpion logo ⇓

 ♦ Abarth engine cover with scorpion logo (European Part # 55269201) ⇓

 ♦ Abarth Red painted tow hook cap in the front grill with scorpion logo ⇓

 ♦ Abarth Red brim (European Part # 52060683) or gun-metal brim (European Part # 52060686) at the front bottom air spoiler location ⇓

 ♦ Abarth Red mirror caps (Part # 52061611 for a pair) ⇓

 ♦ Abarth seats with name stitched into the seat backs